Sonia Fowler

 Sonia has been featured in storylines including affairs, feuds, bereavements, family problems, teenage pregnancy and a cancer scare.
-In 2000, Sonia discovers that she is pregnant at 15 and gives birth to a daughter Rebecca Fowler (Jasmine Armfield) whom she puts up for adoption.
+In 2000, Sonia discovers that she is pregnant at 15 and gives birth to a daughter, Bex Fowler (Jasmine Armfield), whom she puts up for adoption.
 She begins a relationship with Jamie Mitchell (Jack Ryder) who is later killed on Christmas Day 2002.
-Sonia is better known for her problematic marriage with Martin Fowler (James Alexandrou/James Bye), which ends in 2006 when Sonia begins an affair with nurse Naomi Julien (Petra Letang).
-The pair eventually reconcile for their daughter Rebecca, however Sonia develops a feud with Martin's mother Pauline Fowler (Wendy Richard) which ends when Pauline is murdered.
-Sonia is originally arrested for her murder, however, it transpires that Pauline's husband Joe Macer (Ray Brooks) is her killer.
+Sonia is better known for her problematic marriage with Bex’s father Martin Fowler (James Alexandrou/James Bye), which ends in 2006 when Sonia begins an affair with Naomi Julien (Petra Letang).
+The pair eventually reconcile for Bex; however, Sonia develops a feud with Martin's mother, Pauline Fowler (Wendy Richard), which ends when Pauline is murdered.
+Sonia is originally arrested for her murder, but it transpires that Pauline's husband, Joe Macer (Ray Brooks), is her killer.